AndrewDeFever/Weather-and-Power-App/README.md

 This project was created for two reasons:

-1. to give my co-workers a fast, practical way to check weather and outage context in one place
+1. To give my co-workers a fast, practical way to check weather and outage context in one place.
-2. to demonstrate AWS and serverless application design in a real-world use case
+2. To demonstrate AWS and serverless application design in a real-world use case.

 ## Overview